OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 }
 ```

 **Authentication message decoder and encoder** - Perform the JSON serialization/deserialization and the input/output validation using dedicated JSON Schema.
-It allow to systematically ensure that all messages received and sent by the endpoint strictly respect the expected structure and content.
+It makes it possible to systematically ensure that all messages received and sent by the endpoint strictly respect the expected structure and content.

 ``` java
 import com.fasterxml.jackson.databind.JsonNode;